| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 dEU/dx in the gradient of sensitivity function d(x, Xi)

-Function to generate the Expectation of fisher information at one design point xi for multinomial logit models
+function to generate the expected fisher information at one design point xi for multinomial logit models

 X_x |